junxit/us-congress-bills-110/bill.md

   >     - **(A)** *In general* The staff of the Commission may be appointed and terminated without regard to the provisions of title 5, United States Code, governing appointments in the competitive service, and may be paid without regard to the provisions of chapter 51 and subchapter III of chapter 53 of that title, relating to classification and General Schedule pay rates, except that an individual appointed under this paragraph may not receive pay in excess of the maximum rate of basic pay for GS–15 of the General Schedule.
   >     - **(B)** *Senior staff* Notwithstanding subparagraph (A), not more than 3 staff employees of the Commission (in addition to the Executive Director) may be paid at a rate not to exceed the maximum rate of basic pay for level IV of the Executive Schedule
   >   - **(3)** *Staff of Federal agencies* Upon request by the Chairperson of the Commission, the Vice-Chairperson, or the Executive Director, the head of any Federal department or agency may detail, on a nonreimbursable basis, any of the personnel of the department or agency to the Commission to assist the Commission to carry out its duties under this section.
+  >   - **(3)** *Staff of federal agencies* On request of the Commission, the head of any Federal department or agency may detail any of the personnel of the department or agency to the Commission to assist the Commission to carry out its duties under this section.
   >   - **(4)** *Federal support* The Commission shall obtain administrative and support services from the General Services Administration on a reimbursable basis.
 The Commission may use all contracts, schedules, and acquisition vehicles allowed to external clients through the General Services Administration.
   >   - **(5)** *Cooperative agreements* The Commission may enter into cooperative agreements with Federal agencies, State, local, tribal and international governments, and private interests and organizations which will further the goals and purposes of this section.
   >   - **(6)** *Temporary, intermittent, and part-time services*